PieLabs/pie-docs/using/defining-questions.md

 ##### `element` (required)

-This is the Element name/type.
+This is the Element name/tag name.
-The element and version must be defined in the `elements` property (see above)
+To define a model for an instance of an Element the element and version must be defined in the `elements` property (see above)

 ```json